mikebway/hugo-site/content/post/color-returning.md

 >
 > ~ John Ruskin

-> I found I could say things with colors that I couldn’t say in any other way – things that I had no words for.
->
-> ~ Georgia O’Keeffe

-For going on five years, I made no color images.
-Then, one day in Barcelona, color found me once more.
-No longer in the numinous Kodachrome landscapes I had sought out for my first 30 years wielding a camera, but now on the streets, in the fairgrounds, in the museums, with people large in the frame rather than painstakingly excluded.
+No longer was this color in the numinous Kodachrome landscapes I had sought out for my first 30 years wielding a camera, but now on the streets, in the fairgrounds, in the museums, with people large in the frame rather than painstakingly excluded.
 And looking back through my files, I found there had always been some moments where my faltering courage had been sufficient to focus on some person instead of pine trees - there were people among the landscapes.

 {{< gallery >}}